 This section controls the time-out settings for the Power Management scheme.
-The fields included in this section are "HDD Power Down", which places the hard disk into its lowest power consumption mode, and the Suspend mode which suspends the CPU.
+The fields included in this section are HDD Power Down, which places the hard disk into its lowest power consumption mode, and the Doze, Standby and Suspend system inactivation modes.

-The system automatically "wakes up" from any power saving mode when there is system activity such as when a key is pressed from the keyboard, or when there is activity detected from the enabled IRQ channels.
+The system automatically "wakes up" from any power saving mode when there is system activity, such as when a key is pressed from the keyboard, or when there is activity detected from the enabled IRQ channels.